matopher/blog/source/_notes/linchpin.md

 In the linchpin economy, the winners are the artists who GIVE gifts.

-P. 152 - pizzaria Delfino responds to one star reviews with t
+> P. 152 - pizzaria Delfino responds to one star reviews with t

 Marketing is leadership.
 Leadership is about building and connecting like minded groups of people.

+**Three circles:**
+1. friends
+2. patrons
+3. friendlies

-Three circles: friends, patrons, friendlies.
-Internet massively expands the third circle.
+The Internet massively expands the third circle.

-P. 169 - Great bosses and world-class organization hire motivated people, set high expectations, and give their people room to become remarkable.
+> P. 169 - Great bosses and world-class organization hire motivated people, set high expectations, and give their people room to become remarkable.

-P. 184 - scarcity creates value, and what's scarce is a desire to accept what is and then work to change it for the better, not deny that it exists.
+> P. 184 - scarcity creates value, and what's scarce is a desire to accept what is and then work to change it for the better, not deny that it exists.

 If you own candy land, burn it.

-### The seven abilities of the linchpin
+### The Seven Abilities of the Linchpin
 1. Providing a unique interface between members of the organization
 2. Delivering unique creativity
 3. Managing a situation or organization of great complexity